twhite96/TWBlog/src/pages/bugfix-spelunking-in-code.md

 Each time the button is clicked, we set the state to either `running` or `lapse`.
 The timer runs when we click `start` but clicking `stop` or `clear` doesn't seem to work.
 How can we fix this?

-We can create a timer update function that excepts the current state.
+We can create a timer update function that accepts the current state.
 We can accomplish this by using native DOM APIs such as `setInterval()` and `clearInterval()`.
 We can run conditional logic to see if the timer is running:

 ```js
 //updater function